LiuZechu/peggle-game/README.md

     * when the ball is moving, the bucket should be moving too.
     * when the bucket is moving
         * only the top rim of the bucket should be visible (similar to the original Peggle)
-        * when the grey ball goes inside the bucket, a popup window titled `Good Job!` should appear, telling the user a new ball is rewarded.
+        * when the grey ball goes inside the bucket through the center opening of the bucket, a popup window titled `Good Job!` should appear, telling the user a new ball is rewarded.
 This can be seen from the observation that the `Balls left` on top right hand corner does not decrement after this round.
-        * when the grey ball falls anywhere outside the bucket, the popup window should not appear and no extra ball should be rewarded.
+        * when the grey ball falls anywhere outside the bucket, or barely touches the side of the bucket, the popup window should not appear and no extra ball should be rewarded.
 This can be seen from that the  `Balls left` on top right hand corner decrements by 1 after this round.
         * when the bucket hits a side wall, it should change direction but still moves with constant speed.

 4. Test trapped ball: